en

 Specific for

-Public or private workers who carry out particularly tiring and heavy work activities, defined as strenuous
+Civil servants or private dependent workers who carry out particularly tiring and heavy work activities, defined as strenuous

 What is it?